Ratchet & Clank (film): Theatrical

 The film was released theatrically in the United States via Gramercy Pictures on April 29, 2016, while it was released internationally by Lionsgate and Cinema Management Group.
-Insomniac developed a "re-imagined" version of the original Ratchet & Clank to tie in with the film, which was released two weeks earlier on April 12 in North America.
+Insomniac developed a "re-imagined" version of the original Ratchet & Clank game to tie in with the film, which was released on April 12 in North America.

 Home media

 The film was released by Universal Pictures Home Entertainment on Digital HD on August 2, 2016, and on Blu-ray and DVD on August 23, 2016.

 Reception

 Box office

 Ratchet & Clank grossed $8.8 million in North America and $5.6 million in other territories for a worldwide total of $14.4 million, against a production budget of $20 million.

 In the United States and Canada, pre-release tracking suggested the film would gross $8–10 million from 2,891 theaters in its opening weekend, trailing fellow newcomers Keanu ($10–14 million projection) and Mother's Day ($11 million projection).
 The film went on to gross just $4.9 million in its opening weekend, finishing below expectations and 7th at the box office.

 Following the domestic opening, Rainmaker announced an impairment charge on their $10 million investment in the film.
 Commenting on the movie's performance, Hefferon stated "We are obviously disappointed with the North American opening release results.
 The huge success of The Jungle Book, and continued strength of Zootopia, represented a loss of a large portion of the family market.
 Although support from the Ratchet & Clank fan base has been positive, the turnout for the film was not sufficient to overcome the highly competitive market place for the opening weekend of the film."
 In its second weekend, the film grossed just $1.5 million (a drop of 70%), finishing 9th at the box office.
 Rainmaker lost around $5 million on the film, which made $15 million.